• Skip to primary navigation

 Trust me, I tried mixing them and it just wasn’t anything special.
 The layers make this one.
 Plus it makes it fancy enough for sharing even.
 I served some to a friend that had never had chia pudding before and she was instantly converted.

-Its a great healthy dessert option for even your pickiest of health minded friends.
-If you have people with different dietary constraints, this is a good go-to since it’s vegan, gluten free, diary free, paleo, and fits nicely into most diet plans.
+Its a great dessert option for even your pickiest of health-minded friends.
+If you have people with different dietary restrictions, this is a good go-to because it fits nicely into most diet plans.
 With January – the season of dieting – right around the corner, you need a recipe like this in your back pocket.

 chia seeds in a bowl

-And is there any benefit to cocoa powder?
-From what I’ve gathered, it’s a solid maybe.
+You’ll also need some cocoa powder.
 To be clear, we’re talking about unsweetened raw cocoa powder here, not the sweetened stuff.

 shredded coconut in a white bowl